 Although the case-control study population was fairly small – about 252 individuals total with glaucoma and 130 controls – the effects of the two SNPs were large when individuals had two copies of the high-risk version.
 Individuals with a T at both copies of had about 7 times higher odds of glaucoma, while individuals with a T at both copies of had almost 35 times higher odds.

 (23andMe customers can check their data for and using the Browse Raw Data feature.)

 The authors note that while their analysis of the 2p16 region suggests multiple genetic bases for POAG in Afro-Caribbeans, this region overlaps with one that was shown to contribute unequivocally to POAG in some families.
 They posit that the severity of the mutations caused by different variants in this genomic area may influence whether resulting POAG is due to a single gene, or the combined effects of many genes acting together to increase risk.

-Further studies are needed to confirm the associations of rs1533428 and rs12994401 with POAG in larger populations, and to identify the genes directly involved in development of glaucoma.
+Further studies are needed to confirm the associations of and with POAG in larger populations, and to identify the genes directly involved in development of glaucoma.

 (SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
 These studies are exciting because they offer a glimpse into how genetics may affect our bodies and health; but in most cases, more work is needed before this research can provide information of value to individuals.
 For that reason it is important to remember that like all information we provide, the studies we describe in SNPwatch are for research and educational purposes only.
 SNPwatch is not intended to be a substitute for professional medical advice; you should always seek the advice of your physician or other appropriate healthcare professional with any questions you may have regarding diagnosis, cure, treatment or prevention of any disease or other medical condition.)